Bash Style Guide

 content=$(cat "$file") # file's trailing newline(s) silently lost

 5. set -e propagation.
 In bash versions before 4.4, set -e does not propagate into command substitutions $(...), so failures inside are silently swallowed.
 Bash 4.4 introduced shopt -s inherit_errexit to fix this, but it is off by default — you must enable it explicitly.
-Even with inherit_errexit, compound commands inside $(...) can still behave unexpectedly.
-Process substitutions <(...) never inherit set -e in any version:
+Even with inherit_errexit, compound commands inside $(...) can behave unexpectedly.
+Process substitutions <(...) never inherit set -e:

 set -e